Gelules/gladosh/README.md

 Before installing, you may want to check the **run_command.sh** file.

-1. Clone this repo
+1. Clone this repo with submodule recursion
 2. Install the packages in packages.txt with your package manager
 3. install piper-tts with the requirements.txt file using pip
 4. Execute **install.sh** giving the path to your run command file (bashrc, zshrc, ...)

 ## Usage

-In your shell, to activate GLaDOsh
+In your shell, to activate GLaDOsh:

 ```text
 gladosh on
 ```

+From now on, everytime you will fail a command, GLaDOS will correct you.

-To deactivate GLaDOsh
+To deactivate GLaDOsh:

 ```text
 gladosh off